cabarius/ToyBox/ToyBox/README.txt

     Crusade: 25
     Quest Resolution: 1

+Ver 1.3.14
+    Identify All now identifies items that are equiped.
+Useful if you recruit an NPC to your party because you see cool stuff on them in Loot Checklist
 Ver 1.3.13
     Sandal says `Enchantment`!
         Sandal comes through an interplaner portal from Thedas (Dragon Age) and has blessed ye brave crusaders with the power of item Enchantment